 So, now that you know where I am coming from and that I'm just one guy of many who might have something to say, here are my thoughts on the subject of getting into motorcycling.

 Step 1.
 DON'T BUY A BIKE!
-Borrow some gear and go take the MSF course instead.
+Borrow some gear and go take the Beginner Rider Course in your state instead.

 Typically I get the wrong question first.
 "Yermo, I like this bike.
 I want to buy it and learn to ride."